yonahd/kor/README.md

 Kor provides various subcommands to identify and list unused resources.
 The available commands are:

-- `all`: Gets all unused resources (configmaps, secrets, services, and service accounts) for the specified namespace or all namespaces.
+- `all`: Gets all unused resources for the specified namespace or all namespaces.
 - `configmap`: Gets unused configmaps for the specified namespace or all namespaces.
 - `secret`: Gets unused secrets for the specified namespace or all namespaces.
 - `services`: Gets unused services for the specified namespace or all namespaces.
 - `serviceaccount`: Gets unused service accounts for the specified namespace or all namespaces.
 - `deployments`: Gets unused service accounts for the specified namespace or all namespaces.
 - `statefulsets`: Gets unused service accounts for the specified namespace or all namespaces.
+- `role`: Gets unused roles for the specified namespace or all namespaces.

 To use a specific subcommand, run `kor [subcommand] [flags]`.